Crowns: What dental crown is right for you?

 In such cases the dentist may discuss the various options, costs, and all the pros and cons of each option to make sure that the patient is receiving the treatment most suitable for them.
 No single treatment is right for everyone and this is the reason why such treatment planning must be performed only after a thorough examination and assessment with discussion with the patient of what they want and what they can afford.

-To book a thorough assessment with Dr Colin Priestland and his team at NQ Surgical dentistry in Townsville please contact us.
+To book a thorough assessment with Dr Colin Priestland contact the friendly team at NQ Surgical Dentistry today on (07) 4725 1656 or call in to see us at 183 Kings Rd, Pimlico QLD 4812